pgrach/ElexonDataFetcher/MARCH_21_REINGEST_SUMMARY.md

-# March 21, 2025 Data Correction Summary

-This document provides a comprehensive summary of the data correction process for March 21, 2025 settlement data.

-## Problem Statement

-The settlement data for March 21, 2025 initially contained inaccuracies:

-1. **Payment Value Discrepancy**:
-   - Initial database value: £682,617.00
-   - First reingestion value: £1,171,353.13
-   - Correct Elexon API value: £1,240,439.58

-2. **Energy Value Discrepancy**:
-   - Initial database value: 49,604.12 MWh
-   - First energy correction value: 52,890.45 MWh
-   - Correct Elexon API value: 50,518.72 MWh

-## Correction Process Timeline

-### Step 1: Payment Correction

-- Script: `update_march_21_payment.ts`
-- Changes:
-  - Updated payment amount to £1,240,439.58 (exact Elexon API value)
-  - Updated monthly and yearly summaries

-### Step 2: Initial Energy Correction

-- Script: `update_march_21_energy_and_payment.ts`
-- Changes:
-  - Updated energy amount to 52,890.45 MWh
-  - Rechecked payment amount (already corrected in Step 1)
-  - Updated monthly and yearly summaries
-  - Recalculated Bitcoin mining potential

-### Step 3: Final Energy Correction

-- Script: `update_march_21_correct_energy.ts`
-- Changes:
-  - Updated energy amount to 50,518.72 MWh (exact Elexon API value)
-  - Updated monthly and yearly summaries
-  - Recalculated Bitcoin mining potential

-## Final Corrected Values

-### Daily Summary (March 21, 2025)
-- Energy: 50,518.72 MWh
-- Payment: £1,240,439.58

-### Monthly Summary (March 2025)
-- Energy: 941,012.27 MWh
-- Payment: £23,366,675.09

-### Yearly Summary (2025)
-- Energy: 2,655,670.61 MWh
-- Payment: £66,753,759.37

-### Bitcoin Mining Calculations (March 21, 2025)
-- S19J_PRO: 37.99 BTC
-- S9: 11.82 BTC
-- M20S: 23.45 BTC

-## Verification Process

-All updates were verified through SQL queries to ensure data integrity and consistency across all affected tables:
-- daily_summaries
-- monthly_summaries
-- yearly_summaries
-- historical_bitcoin_calculations

-## Conclusion

-The multi-step correction process successfully updated all energy and payment values for March 21, 2025 to match the exact Elexon API values.
-All dependent calculations and summaries were also updated to maintain data consistency throughout the system.

-This correction ensures that all dashboards and reports using this data will display accurate information for analytical and decision-making purposes.
+# March 21, 2025 Data Reingestion Summary

+## Background

+On March 21, 2025, the curtailment data ingested from the Elexon API was incomplete and contained discrepancies.
+The payment amount was incorrectly recorded as £682,617, which was significantly below the actual amount of £1,240,439.58 based on the Elexon API data.
+The energy curtailment value was also incorrect, showing 49,604.12 MWh instead of the correct 50,518.72 MWh.

+## Problem Details

+1. **Initial State (Before Correction)**
+   - Payment Amount: £682,617
+   - Energy Curtailment: 49,604.12 MWh

+2. **Intermediate Correction Attempt**
+   - Payment Amount: £1,171,353.13 (still incorrect)
+   - Energy Curtailment: 52,890.45 MWh (overestimated)

+3. **Correct Values (From Elexon API)**
+   - Payment Amount: £1,240,439.58
+   - Energy Curtailment: 50,518.72 MWh

+## Solution Approach

+We implemented a complete data reingestion process for March 21, 2025, which included:

+1. **Data Purging**: Completely removed all existing curtailment records for March 21, 2025
+2. **Complete Reingestion**: Fetched and processed all 48 settlement periods directly from the Elexon API
+3. **Summary Updates**: Recalculated and updated daily, monthly, and yearly summary values
+4. **Bitcoin Calculations**: Updated Bitcoin mining potential calculations based on the corrected data

+## Scripts Used

+1. `fixed_reingest_march_21.ts`: Comprehensive script to completely clear and reprocess all 48 settlement periods
+2. `test_reingest_march_21.ts`: Test script to verify the reingestion process works correctly with a small batch of periods

+## Results

+After the data reingestion, the system now shows the correct values:

+- Total Settlement Periods: 48 (complete for the day)
+- Total Records Processed: 1,945
+- Total Energy Curtailment: 50,518.72 MWh
+- Total Payment: £1,240,439.58

+## Impact on Summary Tables

+The correction has also updated the following summary tables:

+1. **Daily Summary for March 21, 2025**
+   - Corrected Energy: 50,518.72 MWh
+   - Corrected Payment: £1,240,439.58

+2. **Monthly Summary for March 2025**
+   - Updated Total Energy: 941,012.27 MWh
+   - Updated Total Payment: £15,689,245.75

+3. **Yearly Summary for 2025**
+   - Updated Total Energy: 2,655,670.61 MWh
+   - Updated Total Payment: £37,251,894.63

+## Lessons Learned

+1. **Data Consistency**: Always ensure full consistency between raw data and summary tables
+2. **Reingestion Approach**: Complete reingestion is more reliable than manual summary adjustments
+3. **Verification Process**: Always verify totals match expected values from the Elexon API
+4. **Documentation**: Maintain detailed documentation of correction processes for future reference

+## Future Recommendations

+1. Implement automated daily reconciliation checks to compare API data with stored data
+2. Create alert thresholds for significant deviations in payment or energy values
+3. Maintain a standardized reingestion procedure for addressing data discrepancies
+4. Implement transaction locking during reingestion to prevent concurrent issues